cython/cython/Demos/Readme_demos.rst

     ./nCr 10 5
     ./python

-* Known failures
+* Build notes

   * benchmarks/chaos.py requires cython 0.24 or newer

-  * embed and freeze work for python2, compile but fail for python3
+  * embed and freeze work for python2, require cython 0.24 or higher for python 3.5